Mechanically stimulated gas emission: Phenomenology

 Thermal effect seems to be irrelevant to the gas emission under light load conditions.

 Terminology

-Emerging character of this interdisciplinar branch of science is reflected by a lack of established terminology.
+Emerging character of this interdisciplinary branch of science is reflected by a lack of established terminology.
 There are different terms and definitions used by different authors depending on the main approach used (chemical, physical, mechanical, vacuum science, etc.), specific gas emission mechanism (desorption, emanation, emission, etc.) and type of mechanical activation (friction, traction, etc.):